Kaybrowny/Restaurant-Management-System-in-PHP/README.md

 To access admin portal, type this in URL `root/admin/ ` where root is your root directory

-Admin credentials: Username: admin Password: admin123
+Admin credentials: Username: kayb Password: kayb123

 ## Technologies Used